carlobortolan/HaruChat/README.md

 - Full CRUD-Operations supported (_see [Endpoints](#endpoints)_)
 - User data securely stored and encrypted in database
 - Integration of Spring-Security:
-    - Basic Authentication by username (email) and password
+    - Basic authentication by username (email) and password
-    - JWT Token Authentication (by bearer token) for stateless access without needing to provide the credentials in every request
+    - JWT Token authentication for stateless access without needing to provide the credentials in every request

 ## How it works